Lawrence Reed

-Lawrence "Larry" W. Reed (born September 29, 1953), also known as Larry Reed, is president emeritus of the Foundation for Economic Education (FEE), where he has served as the Humphreys Family Senior Fellow since May 2019.
-Before joining FEE, Reed served as president of the Mackinac Center for Public Policy, a Midland, Michigan-based free-market think tank.
-To date, he remains Mackinac's president emeritus.
+Lawrence W. Reed (born September 29, 1953), also known as Larry Reed, is an American author, economist of the Austrian school, and an advocate of the free-market.
+He is the president emeritus of the conservative libertarian think tank The Foundation for Economic Education (FEE), where he served as president from 2008 to 2019.
+Reed was the founding president of the Mackinac Center for Public Policy, leading it from 1987 to 2008 and chaired the economics department at Northwood University in Michigan from 1982 to 1984.

-Steve Forbes interviewed Lawrence W. Reed, they discussed his book Was Jesus a Socialist?, Reed arguing that Jesus's teachings do not align with socialism. such as the Parable of the Workers in the Vineyard, support voluntary contracts and private property, not socialism.
-Reed emphasizes that Jesus valued personal choice and charity, rejecting forced redistribution and aligning with free-market principles.

-Reed launched the Telugu translation of Leonard E. Read's 1958 essay I, Pencil, the first translation of Leonard's work in the Asian subcontinent.
-I, Pencil was translated by Raghavendar Askani of the Swatantrata Center, Youth Parliament Program.
-Reed has commented on the advancement of liberal thought in India, highlighting the novel Vihangam by Gangaraju Gunnam, a noted Indian film producer and screenwriter.
-Reed described Vihangam as akin to an Indian version of Ayn Rand's Atlas Shrugged, emphasizing its alignment with free-market and individualist principles.
+Reed received the Order of Merit of the Republic of Poland, the highest distinction Poland bestows upon a foreigner, for his decades of support for the Polish anti-communist cause, including his crucial assistance to the anti-communist underground in the 1980s.

 Early life and education

 Reed was born and raised in Pennsylvania, United States.

 Reed has cited the 1968 event between the Czechs and the Soviets known as the "Prague Spring" as the genesis for his interest in liberty, and has referred to the Czech cause as a "flowering of liberty".
 As a result of interactions with FEE in his teen years, Reed became exposed to the ideas of Friedrich Hayek, Ludwig von Mises, and others from the Austrian school of economics.

 Reed holds a Bachelor of Arts degree in economics from Grove City College (1975) and a Master of Arts degree in history from Slippery Rock University of Pennsylvania (1978).